StarRocks/starrocks/docs/en/data_source/catalog/iceberg_catalog.md

 ### Change the schema of an Iceberg table

-From xx onwards, Iceberg catalogs support schema changes.
+From v3.3 onwards, Iceberg catalogs support schema changes.
 For more information, see [ALTER TABLE > Syntax > Schema change](../../sql-reference/sql-statements/data-definition/ALTER_TABLE.md)

 ---